Computer-Tsu/Time/README.md

 0:00 is midnight (or 12:00 A.M.)<br>
 12:00 is noon (or 12:00 P.M.)<br>
 Every day has two midnights and midnight is between two days and doesn't belong to either.
-So the correct description is 'the midnight between Monday and Tuesday', or 'the 25th - 26th midnight' alternatively use 23:59:59 or 0:00:01 instead.
+So the correct description is 'the midnight between Monday and Tuesday', or 'the 25th - 26th midnight' alternatively use 23:59:59 or 0:00:01 instead.<br>
+Leap seconds are added as 24:00:00

 -----